Tanusha1408/CARE_SAFE/README.md

 # CARE_SAFE
-We are here to present our demonstartion on the theme "Social Good", HEALTH MANAGEMENT CENTER demonstration.
+I am here to present demonstartion on the theme "Social Good", The HEALTH MANAGEMENT CENTER.